mnasihwahab/homelab/prometheus-grafana-strava.md

 TLS Configuration: Ensure that the grafana-tls secret is created by Cert-Manager and contains the necessary certificates.
 DNS Propagation: It may take some time for DNS changes to propagate.

+*** DNS not configured yet as dindt plan to buy any domain yet to test.